Sreeraj28kr/Pizza_Sales_Analysis/README.md

 2. Analyze the cumulative revenue generated over time.
 3. Determine the top 3 most ordered pizza types based on revenue for each pizza category.

 📉Insight:
-· Large pizzas are the most commonly ordered size, accounting for 18526 orders.
+Large pizzas are the most commonly ordered size, accounting for 18526 orders.
-· The Thai Chicken Pizza emerges as a top revenue generator.
+The Thai Chicken Pizza emerges as a top revenue generator.
-· Average pizza sales stands out at 138.
+Average pizza sales stands out at 138.
-· Veggie category peaks at 9.
+Veggie category peaks at 9.
-· Total Revenue generated from pizza sales is 817860.05 · The Classic Deluxe Pizza is the most ordered type, totaling 2453 orders.
+Total Revenue generated from pizza sales is 817860.05 The Classic Deluxe Pizza is the most ordered type, totaling 2453 orders.
-· Classic pizza dominates total revenue with a contribution of 26.91%.
+Classic pizza dominates total revenue with a contribution of 26.91%.

-##Tools and Database Used:
+## Tools and Database Used:
 MySQL Workbench